If you cannot afford your repayments

 If HMRC give you more time to pay back what you owe, this will mean they take less money from your tax credits each week or month.

-You’ll usually receive a decision within 14 working days.
+You will usually receive a decision within 14 working days.

-If you’ve moved to Universal Credit
+If you have moved to Universal Credit

 Contact the Department for Work and Pensions (DWP) Debt Management centre if you cannot afford your repayments.